 If you think you lost your item near the boarding gate, on the place or if you are missing your luggage, you’ll need to contact your airline’s lost property team.

 No, not the rein, deer.... the rain, dear!
 Or storms to be more precise.
 Storms love the summer months as much as we do and may affect your flight status depending on many factors.
-The airport doesn’t close during a storm, however if lightning is within 10 nautical miles of the airport, all ground staff must return to the cover of the terminal for safety reasons and delays may be experienced.
+The airport doesn’t close during a storm, however if lightning is within 5 nautical miles of the airport, all ground staff must return to the cover of the terminal for safety reasons and delays may be experienced.
 Read up on and understand airport storm safety here.

-TIP 8: Post your last-minute letters at the airport
+TIP 10: Post your last-minute christmas cards at the airport

 Prevention is the best medicine so remember to slip, slop, slap this summer.
 If you do end up with a burn and need to catch a flight, stay hydrated, lightly apply aloe vera gel to cool down the burn and wear loose clothing.
 Flying with a burn can be uncomfortable, so the best tip is to avoid a burn in the first place.

 Once you’re in the terminal, through check-in and security here is your time to relax pre-flight and find your kind of Christmas cheer.
 A few ideas we prepared earlier:

-- Celebrate the end of the work year and well-earned time off with your favourite Christmas spirit-filled season inspired cocktail.
+- Celebrate the end of 2021 and well-earned time off a season inspired beverage like an Espresso Martini at Coffee Royal.

 - If you are seeing off friends and family before Christmas, come inside the terminal and have a proper good-bye meal or early Christmas lunch.
-Sit down at the Botanist Kitchen and Bar or Corretto Cafe and Bar at the International Terminal or Glasshouse Bar at the Domestic Terminal.
+Sit down at the Glasshouse Bar, The Lord Lamington or our latest dining sensation - The Aviary - at the Domestic Terminal.